wr0ng/borderlands-tools/README.md

 ## 1. Instant granification

-This is how you'll use the first utility if you're just playing.
-It's called **BorderlandsLauncher** and it looks like this:
+The first utility is called **BorderlandsLauncher**.
+This is how you'll use it if you're just playing.

-![BorderlandsLauncher][launcher].

 1. Click the launcher icon.
 2. Start playing!